thrive in the wild

 Part Two: A journey to the sea - 2 nights

 Departing our woodland home we begin on foot, mindfully hiking across Dartmoor, wild-swimming and playing along the way before we take a steam-train from Buckfastleigh to Totnes.
 At Totnes we grab our canoes and paddle our way down to Dartmouth, and the sea.
-This journey is a magical immersion in the variety of environments at play in the remarkable Dartmoor National Park
+Our exact itinerary will be based around the tides, and weather, and will finish with a special ceremony of thanks.
+This journey is a magical immersion in the variety of environments at play in this remarkable part of the world.

-Accommodation: camping barns, or wild camping (all tents and cooking kit provided by The Living Project).
+Accommodation: campsites, camping barns or wild camping (all tents and cooking kit provided by The Living Project)

 Required group safety kit